Garg Aviation

 (xii) Hazards involved in simulating system failure and malfunctions in the aircraft.

-He shall produce evidence of having satisfactorily completed as pilot of an aeroplane or a helicopter, as the case may be, on the date of application for the rating—
+He shall produce evidence of having satisfactorily completed as pilot of an airplane or a helicopter, as the case may be, on the date of application for the rating—

-(ii) two hundred hours of flight time on aeroplanes or one hundred hours on helicopters, as the case may be, in the capacity of an Assistant Flight Instructor or Qualified Flight Instructor in the service of Defence Forces; or
+(ii) Two hundred hours of flight time on airplanes or one hundred hours on helicopters, as the case may be, in the capacity of an Assistant Flight Instructor or Qualified Flight Instructor in the service of Defence Forces; or

-(iii) five hundred hours flight time as Pilot-in-Command of an aeroplane or two hundred fifty hours as Pilot-in-Command of a helicopter, as the case may be:
+(iii) Five hundred hours flight time as Pilot-in-Command of an airplane or two hundred fifty hours as Pilot-in-Command of a helicopter, as the case may be:

 Provided that a pilot from Defence Forces who has successfully completed the Qualified Flight Instructor’s course and also satisfies requirements as laid down in this clause and clause (d), may be considered for the issue of Flight Instructor’s Rating if he has not less than twenty hours of flight time as Flight Instructor within a period of twelve months immediately preceding the date of application.